ablandel/another-ping-pong/README.md

 ## Start the client

-The server used as client can be run using `maven`:
+The client can be run using `maven`:

 ```shell
 ./mvnw -pl another-ping spring-boot:run